adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

     ```
     This fails, because `T: Receiver<Target=T>` generally does not hold.
     An alternative would be to lift the associated type into a generic type parameter of the `Receiver` trait, that would allow adding a blanket `impl Receiver<T> for T` without overlap.

-TODO:

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?

 # Future possibilities
 [future-possibilities]: #future-possibilities